vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 #### Mesh Normalization

 To achieve Node Normalization, the Mesh needs to be normalized.
-The normalized Mesh without skinning is restricted by the followings:
+The normalized Mesh without skinning is restricted by the following:

-* Align with the initial pose of Humanoid Skeleton (if skin.root exists, add with skin.root's coordinate)
+* Align with the initial pose of the Humanoid Skeleton (if skin.root exists, add with skin.root's coordinate)
 * The forward direction is Z-
 * The right direction is X+
 * The upward direction is Y+